J-1 Exchange Visitor Program

 Who Qualifies as a J-1 Exchange Visitor? +

-Categories and Maximum Lengths of Stay
+Categories and Maximum Lengths of Stay:

-• Short-term scholars: Six months
+• Short-term Scholars: Six months

-• Visiting research student (non-degree): Two years
+• Visiting Research Students (Non-Degree): Two years

-• Student intern: One year
+• Student Interns: One year

-Sponsorship: J-1 visa holders must be primarily funded by either Rutgers, their host university, government agencies, or other legitimate agencies for the duration of their stay.
+J-1 visa holders must be primarily funded by either Rutgers, their host university, government agencies, or other legitimate agencies for the duration of their stay.
 Only 25% of funding requirements may come from personal finances.

-Status Document: DS-2019 Certificate of Eligibility
+DS-2019 Certificate of Eligibility

-Families: Spouses and unmarried children under the age of 21 who will accompany J-1 visa holders during their time in the United States must obtain a J-2 visa.
+Spouses and unmarried children under the age of 21 who will accompany J-1 visa holders during their time in the United States must obtain a J-2 visa.

-Special conditions: Exchange Visitors may only be employed by their sponsoring department at Rutgers.
+Exchange Visitors may only be employed by their sponsoring department at Rutgers.
 Occasional lecturing and consultation outside of Rutgers is allowed only with vetting and permission in advance by Rutgers Global–International Student and Scholar Services.